eddmann/eddmann.github.io/_posts/2014/2014-02-10-implementing-basic-python-decorators-in-php.md

 ## Example Usage

-Now that we have defined the 'decorate' method, lets put it to the test with an arbitrary example.
+Now that we have defined the 'decorate' method, let's put it to the test with an arbitrary example.
-Below highlights an example which specifies a basic 'hello' function which we will soon hope to decorate.
+Below is an example that specifies a basic 'hello' function which we will decorate.

 ```php
 function hello($name)